Point Nepean

 Point Nepean ranks among the oldest 10% of areas nationwide

-Point Nepean's median age is 54 years, which is significantly older than Greater Melbourne's median age of 37 and higher than the Australian median age of 38.
-The age profile shows that the 65-74 year-old group makes up 19.2% of the population, while the 25-34 year-old group comprises only 6.9%.
-This concentration of people aged 65-74 is well above the national average of 9.4%.
-According to data from the post-2021 Census, the 75-84 age group has grown from 10.4% to 13.7%, while the 45-54 year-old cohort has declined from 13.0% to 11.6%.
-Additionally, the 5-14 year-old group has decreased from 9.6% to 8.2%.
-Demographic modeling suggests that Point Nepean's age profile will change significantly by 2041.
-The 75-84 age cohort is projected to increase considerably, with an expected growth of 1,612 people (58%), from 2,781 to 4,394.
-Senior residents aged 65 and above will drive 90% of population growth, highlighting the trend of demographic aging.
-Meanwhile, both the 15-24 and 0-4 age groups are expected to decrease in number.
+Point Nepean's median age is 54 years, which is significantly older than Greater Melbourne's median age of 37 and the Australian median age of 38.
+The age profile shows that the 65-74 year-old group makes up 19.2% of the population, compared to a national average of 9.4%.
+Post-2021 Census data indicates that the 75-84 age group has grown from 10.4% to 13.7%, while the 45-54 cohort has declined from 13.0% to 11.6% and the 5-14 group has dropped from 9.6% to 8.2%.
+Demographic modeling suggests that by 2041, Point Nepean's age profile will evolve significantly.
+The 75-84 age cohort is projected to expand considerably, with an increase of 1,612 people (58%), from 2,781 to 4,394.
+Senior residents aged 65 and above will drive 90% of population growth, underscoring demographic aging trends.
+Meanwhile, both the 15-24 and 0-4 age groups are projected to see reduced numbers.

 Frequently Asked Questions - Age